andrewjli/travelsmartlondon/README.md

 where ##### is the 5 digit bus stop code

 ### Bus Stop Query ###
-Bus stop query can be requested at
+Bus stop locations can be requested at

 	/stops?loc=######,$$$$$$,%%%